bxfsh/sails-hook-user/README.md

 * 3) Style

-By default this hook does not generate any css, but do style it you only need to create a css file called login.css in the root stylesheet folder
+By default this hook does not generate any css, but to style it you only need to create a css file called login.css in the root stylesheet folder

 you can find a sample here https://github.com/bxfsh/sails-hook-user/blob/master/sample/login.css